 Conclusions

 Ready to take your stage presence to the next level?
-Practice these techniques, embrace the spotlight, and step on stage with the confidence that you’re about to deliver an unforgettable keynote and look fantastic doing it too.
+Rehearse, rehearse, rehearse, embrace the spotlight, and step on stage with the confidence that you’re about to deliver a fascinating keynote and look fantastic doing it too.